urbit/urbit/urb/zod/main/pub/src/doc/ref/vol/4/a.md

       ==
 ```

-Basically, we're dispatching messages based on the prefix of their path.
-Since
+We're dispatching messages based on the prefix of their path.
+Since only
-only `%gall` apps use end-to-end acknowledgments at the moment, every path must
+`%gall` apps use end-to-end acknowledgments at the moment, every path must have
-have at least two elements, and the first one must be `%q`.
-Beyond that, we
+at least two elements, and the first one must be `%q`.
+Beyond that, we handle
-handle the `/q/ge` and `/q/gh` cases for gall requests and responses,
+the `/q/ge` and `/q/gh` cases for gall requests and responses, respectively.
-respectively.

 In both cases, we require the next term in the path to be the name of the
 intended recipient `%gall` app.
 Thus, a message to `/q/ge/chat` for example,